albuspiroglu/cl-lib-helper/README.md

 - Add(ing) well known asdf libraries to the lib.* categories (~~asdf-uiop~~, ~~alexandria~~, ~~ppcre~~, ~~iterate~~, containers, ~~closer-mop~~, bordeaux-threads, ~~lil~~, lparallel, osicat, cl-opengl, etc.).
 - [ ] Add cl-containers.
 Since I already created some container branches, I should merge cl-containers into them.
 But then to reduce confusion, I can add ".clc" to the end of each category to separate the cl-containers bits.
 This way someone looking for hash-tables can use lib.cont.hash:, or lib.cont.hash.clc: .

+- [ ]
+	#### [2021-08-01]
+	While working on cl-containers, I started realising a problem in design.
+This library is trying to categorise libraries into hierarchical packages, sometimes using library author's package structure, sometimes using domain-categorised sections.
+Both ideas would be expected to converge but the difficulty of different authors standardising such a category is an unsolved problem.
+I think I'll come up with some guidelines.

+	Here, the list of criteria while managing the hierarchy is roughly:

+	1. Keep the tree balanced, with number of subbranches around 3-5
+	2. Keep the number of symbols low, possibly < 30?
+Or instead minimise number of non-coherent symbols, where coherent symbols are syntactically similar (such as car, caar, cdr, cadr; or select-item, select-node, select-somethingelse).
+	3. Generic methods can be cloned to different branches where each branch represents a class that implements those methods.
+This is helpful to organise object oriented design.
+We will end up having packages that correspond to classes with methods and members.
+	4. ** make this automatic - working on (generate-system-symbols) now.

+- [ ] import module as / using namespace new_name !!!
+	I just realised that I can add these functions (I feel like there are already good alternatives, starting with uiop/defpackage import-reexport facility) to easily use a library branch within a package.
+But the improvement here is, we'll import-reexport a whole tree of packages to a new base branch.
+So we can do this:

+    (in-package my-dev-package)
+    (import-package-as "LIB.CONT.SEQ.ACCESS" "SEQ")
+    (seq:extremum '(1 2 3 4) #'<)

+    (import-package "LIB.CONT.LIL.PURE") ; to import immediate syms and packages (queue:\<fifo-queue> ...)
+    (collection:conj ...)

 ## Improvement ideas
 If you have ideas, I'll be more than happy to collaborate as time allows.
 One thing worth pursuing might be